-This September 2018, I spent four of the best days of my life.
-I happened to witness Amsterdam, one of the beautiful cities our world has.
+This September 2018, I spent three of the best days of my life.
+I happened to witness Amsterdam, one of the beautiful cities the world has.

-It was my official trip, so I had to stay occupied in daytime.
+I was there for a purpose, so I had to stay occupied in daytime.
 But the evenings and nights, I could explore the city.

 This was my first presence in Europe and I was all amped up.
-Right after reaching Amsterdam, I happened to make a few friends.
-I must say, these beautiful Europeans with beautiful hearts were there to make me feel special.
+Right after the day I reached Amsterdam, I quickly made a few friends.
+Ah, I didn’t make it (I am a horrible person, not-very-social) but they happened.
+I must say, these beautiful Europeans with beautiful hearts were there to happen in my life.

 When I left for Amsterdam I was fed with so much of expectations and wills to cherish in the city.
 That had doubled my joys and there was massive eagerness to witness everything.